-- --build some\package will build only "some\package". - --build missing will build only the missing requires. - --build will build all requirements from sources. - --build outdated will try to build from code if the binary is not built with the current recipe or when missing binary package. - --build pattern\ will build only the packages with the reference starting with "pattern".
+- --build some\package will build only "some\package". - --build missing will build only the missing requires. - --build will build all requirements from sources. - --build outdated will try to build from code if the binary is not built with the current recipe or when missing binary package. - --build cascade will build from code all the nodes with some dependency being built (for any reason).
+Can be used together with any other build policy.
+Useful to make sure that any new change introduced in a dependency is incorporated by building again the package. - --build pattern\ will build only the packages with the reference starting with "pattern".

-With the build\policy attribute the package creator can change the default Conan's build behavior.
+With the build\policy attribute in the conanfile.py the package creator can change the default Conan's build behavior.
 The allowed build\policy values are:

-- missing: If no binary package is found, Conan will build it without the need to invoke Conan install with --build missing option. - always: The package will be built always, retrieving each time the source code executing the "source" method.
+• missing: If no binary package is found, Conan will build it without the need to invoke Conan install with --build missing option.

+• always: The package will be built always, retrieving each time the source code executing the "source" method.